-As with many successful companies, Rolex is very secretive of the interworking of the company, its direction, and its history.
-Patrick Heiniger, Rolex CEO in 2008, shared that he was most grateful for holding a company that is not accountable to financial analysts and in a position acquire the most beautiful building in London after Buckingham Palace, without the help [and interference] of a bank.
-The following is an attempt to compile what has been written about Rolex’s history over these last few years of a company that keeps its story, history, and future to itself.
+As with many successful companies, the history of Rolex tells of the very secretive interworkings of the company, its direction, and its leaders.
+It’s said that this company excelled to success on its own.
+Patrick Heiniger, Rolex CEO, was most grateful for holding a company that was not accountable to financial analysts.
+Furthermore, he acquired the most beautiful building in London after Buckingham Palace.
+This was achieved without the help, or interference, of a bank.

-The start of Rolex goes back to the birth of Hans Eberhard Wilhelm Wilsdorf who was born in Kulmbach, Bavaria, Germany on March 22, 1881.
-The son a hardware store owner (ironmonger), Wilsdorf was destined to continue the family business, but both his parents died within months of each other when Wilsdorf was 12.
-Wilsdorf’s mother was a descendent of the Maisel brewing dynasty, so there were expectations that Wilsdorf would continue one of the family businesses, but that was not to be.
-Wilsdorf and his siblings were left in the care of his aunt and uncle, who went to sell the family hardware business and placed the proceeds into the Wilsdorf Trust until the heirs reached of age.
-The Wilsdorf Trust, started as a result of tragedy, was the basis for Hans Wilsdorf Foundation started later in Wilsdorf’s life.
+However that was not to be.
+Wilsdorf and his siblings were left in the care of his aunt and uncle.
+They sold the family hardware business and placed the proceeds into the Wilsdorf Trust until the heirs reached of age.
+Although the Wilsdorf Trust started as a result of tragedy, it was the basis for the Hans Wilsdorf Foundation initiated later in Wilsdorf’s life.

-After a short compulsory Army stint, at the age of 22, Wilsdorf decided to move to London in 1903 to work in the English watch industry at an unknown watch company while planning to start his own watch company.
-On his trip to London, thieves had stolen Wilsdorf’s inheritance totaling 33,000 German gold marks.
-At age 24, Wilsdorf met Alfred James Davis and partnered with him to build their own watch making company.
+In 1903, Wilsdorf was 22 years old when he moved to London.
+Unfortunately, during his trip thieves had stolen Wilsdorf’s inheritance totaling 33,000 German gold marks.
+However, he continued to work in the English watch industry while planning to start his own watch company.
+It was during this time that he acquired British citizenship.
+Finally, at age 24, Wilsdorf met Alfred James Davis and partnered with him to build their own watch making company.
 Davis had the money to invest and Wilsdorf had the watchmaking knowledge from his experiences at Cuno Korten.
-The partnership was further strengthened by Davis who married Wilsdor’s younger sister.
-Wilsdorf also acquired British citizenship after a battle with the city of Geneva about the confiscation of a plot of land on Lac Leman.
+In fact, the partnership was further strengthened by Davis who married Wilsdorf’s younger sister.

 On May 2, 1925, Rolex trademarked the famous crown or coronet in Geneva, Switzerland.
 After an expensive advertising campaign in 1926 to raise brand awareness that “Rolex” began to appear on every dial exclusively.
 The Rolex name quickly became synonymous with quality and distinction.

 With a human-proof watch, Wilsdorf showed his marketing prowess by launching yet another massive advertising campaign to promote the Oyster waterproof watch.
-Unlike other watches at that time, the Oysterwas designed to withstand the day-to-day elements.
-On October, 21, 1927 Wilsdorf launched an advertising campaign showing Mercedes Gleitze, a 26 year old London typist who became the first women to swim the
+Unlike other watches at that time, the Oyster was designed to withstand the day-to-day elements.
+On October, 21, 1927 Wilsdorf launched an advertising campaign showing Mercedes Gleitze, a 26 year old London typist who became the first women to swim the English Channel.

 1931 brought disaster and opportunity.
 Rolex business flourished, but the British pound was drastically devalued on September 21 as a result of the world economic crisis and the Great Depression.
 The devaluation caused Rolex prices to rise, decreasing exports by 60%.
 If Rolex were to survive, it would have to sell outside of the British Empire.
 Subsequently, Wilsdorf established subsidiaries in Paris, Buenos Aires, and Milan as well as exploring business activities in the Far East.
-The expansion was successful as the production of Rolex Oysters increased from 2,500 to approximately 30,000 watches a year.
+The expansion was successful.
+Rolex increased production of Rolex Oysters from 2,500 to approximately 30,000 watches a year.

-It is also important to note that that Rolex’s Public Relations Director, was pivotal in Rolex direction for making true tool watches.
+It is also important to note that Rolex’s Public Relations Director was pivotal in its direction for making true tool watches.
 Rene-Paul Jeanneret was one of the most important executives at Rolex during the 1950’s and into the 1960’s.
-Jeanneret was the driving force behind the concept of watch being designed for individual sports or professions.
+Jeanneret was the driving force behind the concept of watch designs for individual sports or professions.
 The notion of a watch for divers, for explorers, and for businessmen came from Jeanneret.
-When Pan-Am approached Rolex for a watch that could track 24 hour GMT time, the timing standard for airline pilots and navigators, it was Jeanneret who pursued the concept of the 24 hour hand on a watch, and a rotating bezel that would allow timing in another timezone.
+Pan-Am approached Rolex for a watch that could track 24 hour GMT time, which was the timing standard for airline pilots and navigators.
+As a result, Jeanneret pursued the concept of the 24 hour hand on a watch, and a rotating bezel that would allow timing in another timezone.

 Taking an existing Turn-O-Graph, and fitting it with a 24 hour hand and using the same bezel technology but with a bright plastic insert, Rolex introduced the GMT at Basel in 1954.
 Because it was a derivative of the Turn-O-Graph, it did not have crown guards and was significantly smaller than the Submariner also introduced the same year.
 The GMT was the first sport watch to possess a Cyclops, taken from the Turn-O-Graph model.

 From the 70’s to present day, Rolex continues in the words of Patrick Heiniger, that “Rolex is evolutionary not revolutionary.”
 Even with competition from legitimate and illegitimate imitators, Rolex continues to produce new watches, new technologies such as the Paracrom hairspring, Paraflex shock absorbers, and the use of ceramics.
-Although still very secretive, it is estimated that Rolex produces approximately 2000 watches a day and has been consistently ranked in the top 100 global companies.
+Today, Rolex produces approximately 2000 watches a day and is consistently ranked in the top 100 global companies.

 1919 Hans Wilsdorf moves the company office to 18 Rue du Marche, Geneva and establishes the manufacturing company, Montres Rolex S.A.